 Getting to Saint-Émilion: Convenient Transportation options

-Les Sources de Caudalie is ideally located for those who want to spend the day in Saint-Émilion, as it is a 45-minute drive from the hotel.
-Concierge service will be more than happy to help guests choose from a list of trusted rental car companies should visitors not come with their own car.
-Visitors can conveniently park in one of the several parking lots around the Collegiate Church and Place Bouqueyre.
-Driving a car is also the best way to drive around Saint Émilion to discover its surrounding wineries after visiting the scenic village.
+Les Sources de Caudalie is a 45-minute drive from the hotel.
+The concierge service will be more than happy to assist guests in selecting from a list of trusted car rental companies if visitors do not arrive with their own car.
+Visitors can easily park in one of the many parking lots around the Collégiale and Place Bouqueyre.
+Driving a car is also the best way to explore Saint-Émilion and its surrounding vineyards after visiting the picturesque village.

-Saint Émilion wines are heavenly, hence why it is essential to bear in mind that a driver shall be designated.
-Even when spitting wines, one will be tempted to try a number of wineries in the countryside of Saint Émilion, which will inevitably increase the level of alcohol in one’s blood.
-As the saying goes, “don’t drink (nor spit) and drive”.
+The wines of Saint-Émilion are heavenly, which is why it's important to keep in mind that a designated driver should be chosen.
+Even when spitting out wines, one will be tempted to sample a number of vineyards in the countryside of Saint-Émilion, which will inevitably increase the blood alcohol level.
+As the saying goes, "Don't drink (or spit) and drive."

-If getting from Bordeaux to Saint-Émilion sounds like a hassle, the Sources de Caudalie concierge can arrange a private chauffeur-driven tour of the village of Saint-Émilion and the surrounding Saint-Émilion wineries.
-No need to cough up, and a car is always a handy way to transport cases of freshly acquired good wine to take home.
+If the journey from Bordeaux to Saint-Émilion seems complicated, the concierge at Les Sources de Caudalie can arrange a private car tour with a driver of the village of Saint-Émilion and the surrounding wineries.
+No need to spit, and a car is always a convenient way to transport freshly acquired cases of good wine back home.

 Saint Émilion: A Rich and Wine-related History